-To sum it up, this steak tartare recipe is a pile of delicious raw beef mixed together with capers, pickles, and all sorts of yummy flavors that are bound to get your mouth watering.
+To sum it up, this beef tartare recipe is a pile of delicious raw beef mixed together with capers, pickles, and all sorts of yummy flavors that are bound to get your mouth watering.

-You can adapt this beef tartare recipe however you like.
+You can adapt this steak tartare recipe however you like.
 You can add an egg yolk to the top if you want to be like the fancy restaurants, or use different flavors in the mix itself.

 Some steak tartare recipes like to use a vinaigrette in the tartare steak of olive oil and wine vinegar, but instead, this one uses two secret ingredients – tabasco and Worcester sauce!

 The best thing is that you don’t need to go near an oven or stove – and there’s next to no washing up.

 Gourmet cuisine goes from extreme to extreme – it’s hard to keep up with the latest culinary trends and fashions.
 Leaning towers of ingredients balanced precariously on top of each other, little flourishes of sauces, decorative microgreens.